 Notes

 That being said, the thinner rice vermicelli noodles work just as well. - Prepping all the fresh ingredients ahead of time will help tremendously in putting this dish together.
-Do all your fresh vegetable washing and slicing and then put them aside until ready.
+Do all your fresh vegetable washing and cutting and plate them first so they are ready for the noodles and then the beef.

 Gabby